DataTalksClub/mlops-zoomcamp/07-project/README.md

 ## Peer review criteria

-(This is still a draft.
-Feedback is welcome)

 * Problem description
     * 0 points: The problem is not described
     * 1 point: The problem is described but shortly or not clearly